 The collimated beam of silver atoms is a beam of magnetic dipoles of equal strength and opposite orientations.
-The strength of each is due to either one electron too few [for positive ions] or one electron too many [for negative ions], an apparent natural quantizing of the magnetic dipoles and therefore of their consequent deflection in the inhomogeneous magnetic field.
+The strength of each is due to either one electron too few [for positive ions] or one electron too many [for negative ions], a quantizing of the magnetic dipoles and therefore of their consequent deflection in the inhomogeneous magnetic field.

-That effect, that the silver atoms appear to have "spin" and quantized angular momentum, is due to their loosely bound outer electrons and their migration within the silver atom beam resulting in individual positive and negative silver ions' local Ampere's Law currents and consequent magnetic dipoles.
-Essentially the apparent quantization is due to one electron too many versus one electron too few.
+In brief the effect as if the silver atoms have "spin" and quantized angular momentum is due to their loosely bound outer electrons and their migration within the silver atom beam resulting in individual silver ions' local Ampere's Law current and consequent magnetic dipole.